jinlow/discrust/README.md

 - `y` **_(ArrayLike)_**: An arraylike binary field.
 - `sample_weight` **_(Optional[ArrayLike], optional)_**: Optional sample weight array
   to be used when calculating the optimal breaks.
 Defaults to None.
+- `exception_values` **_(Optional[List[float]], optional)_**: Optional list specifying exception
+  values.
+These values are held out of the binning process, additionally, their respective weight of evidence, and summary information can be found in the `exception_values_` attribute once the discretizer has been fit.

-This method will return a list of the optimal split values for the feature given the constraints.
-After being fit the discretizer will have a `splits_` attribute with this list.
+This method will fit the decision tree and find the optimal split values for the feature given the constraints.
+After being fit the discretizer will have a `splits_` attribute with the optimal split values.

 ```python
 import seaborn as sns